Post-operative Rehabilitation

 - A physiotherapist will assess your injury and pain tolerance, and design a post-surgery exercise routine that works towards maximising your recovery.

-Benefits of Post-operative Rehabilitation
+Benefits of Post-operative Physiotherapy Rehabilitation

 Here are some ways in which physiotherapy rehabilitation can benefit you after surgery: